-Patrick Vernon editor of BHM interviews Nkosi Zwelivelile Mandela who is launching a major exhibition on the life and legacy of his grandfather in London in February 2019 as part of the centenary celebrations of Mandela’s birthday.
+Patrick Vernon interviews Nkosi Zwelivelile Mandela who is launching a major exhibition on the life and legacy of his grandfather in London in February 2019 as part of the centenary celebrations of Mandela’s birthday.

 PV: What inspired to create the exhibition that is coming to the UK in2019?
 Is there any interesting facts and information that people will learn about your grandfather?

 NZM: This is the centenary of my grandfather’s birthday, if he was still alive he be 100 years old this year and thus the family felt it was important as an icon and Global leader to do something special to mark this occasion.

 This year in South Africa we had a major event in South Africa where the current Prime Minster of South Africa Cyril Ramaphosa plus previous leaders like Zuma, leaders of other African countries plus faith leaders.
 We decided we wanted to have an exhibition with a strong focus on the roots of Madiba.
 We chose London as this was an important place for Madiba to visit and travel prior to his imprisonment in 1964 as part of his political campaigning for the injustice of the Apartheid and for freedom of our people.

 One of the key features that we will be exhibiting is the traditional head dress gifted to my grandfather by The King of Xhosa people, King Xolilzwe Sigcawu.
 This is significant in the history of our tribe and family.
 There will be a range of artefacts and family heirlooms, and of course a selection of his famous Madiba shirts.